osirislab/CSAW-CTF-2021-Quals/crypto/ECC-Pop-Quiz/README.md

 Part 3 --> It is a singular curve.
 That makes the discrete log a lot easier

 # TO DO
-Complete implementation of curve generation for part 2 and part 3
+Complete implementation of curve generation for part 2